About

 Michael Psenka contributed the code for optimization over tensors with fixed tensor-train rank, accessible through fixedTTrankfactory, together with an example script.
 This geometry heavily relies on TTeMPS for all core functionalities except second-order optimization (specifically, M.ehess2rhess).
 TTeMPS is code distributed by Michael Steinlechner, Daniel Kressner and Bart Vandereycken.
 We thank them for releasing their excellent software under an open source license, which allowed us to build upon it.
 It is packaged in Manopt with small modifications.

-Xiaowen Jiang worked in the group of Nicolas to add support for automatic differentiation during the summer of 2021, based on Matlab's Deep Learning Toolbox.
-This aligns well with Manopt's overarching goal, which is to lower the entrance barrier for people who would like to give Riemannian optimization a try -- thanks a lot, Xiaowen!
+Xiaowen Jiang worked in the group of Nicolas during the summer of 2021 to add support for automatic differentiation, based on Matlab’s Deep Learning Toolbox.
+This fantastic feature aligns well with Manopt’s overarching goal: to lower the entrance barrier for people who would like to give Riemannian optimization a try.
+It is available via manoptAD.
+Thanks a lot, Xiaowen!

 Niklas Koep (sinxoverx), Nick Vannieuwenhoven (Storey-Liu for CG), Spencer Kraisler (Rodrigues formula, Lie identity), sfrcorne (rlbfgs invariant to positive scaling) brought welcome improvements after discussions on the github repo page.

-Victor Liao worked on Manopt in the group of Nicolas during the summer of 2022 and contributed: a long-awaited refactoring of the trustregions solver to allow for various subproblem solvers, a rewrite of the truncated CG (tCG) subproblem solver to improve performance by recycling computations after a step rejection, a new global subproblem solver based on code by Yuji Nakatsukasa, a constant step-size line-search helper for gradient methods, and various improvements (e.g., to tangentorthobasis).
+Victor Liao worked on Manopt in the group of Nicolas during the summer of 2022 and contributed: a long-awaited refactoring of the trustregions solver to allow for various subproblem solvers, a rewrite of the truncated CG (tCG) subproblem solver to improve performance by recycling computations after a step rejection, a new global subproblem solver based on code by Yuji Nakatsukasa, a constant step-size line-search helper for gradient methods, a Lanczos-based TR subproblem solver, and various improvements (e.g., to tangentorthobasis).

 • The multitransp / multiprod pair is code by Paolo de Leva (no longer used: multiprod now calls pagemtimes);